WWMachine/ID2223Lab2/README.md

 # ID2223 Lab2 Fine-tuning of LLM

-The model selected was Llama-3.2-1B-Instruct (this was due to limitations at inference (using CPU) which meant we needed to choose a smaller model for reasonable inference times.)

 Here is the link to the HuggingFace Space: https://huggingface.co/spaces/Kezovic/iris (both partners, Oliver Westfahl Knezevic and Nils Wiebe Werner, worked on this shared space).
+The model used in this Lab is Llama-3.2-1B-Instruct

 # Approaches to improving the performance of the fine-tuned LLM
 # Evaluation